andrewdoak/thevegetalist/README.md

 I'm also pretty proud of the Settings page which contains User CRUD.
 This was a multi-day group effort in breakout rooms, and wasn't planned as first order functionality for me, but I'm very glad it happened the way it did.

+Proud of my CSS, as well.
+I used modules.
+I look forward to learning Tailwind.

 # Code Learning Moments
 Collaborative "teaching" and learning moments with [Robert Davis](https://github.com/RDCoder8) on the Vegetables API functions, passing in the Data and Payload to those functions.
 Late night transformative coding growth for both of us.
 A thousand thanks, Robert.
 And so glad you ”get” as much as you “give.”